grew-nlp/grew_doc/content/grew_match/install.md

 ### Restart the daemon when one of the corpora is updated

 1. Kill the running daemon (you can use the command `killall grew_daemon` if the daemon is running in the background)
-2. Run the compile operation again: `grew_daemon marshal my_corpora.json`
+2. Run the compile operation again: `grew compile -grew_match_server DOCUMENT_ROOT -i my_corpora.json`
 3. Restart the daemon: `grew_daemon run --port 8888 my_corpora.json`